PasinduUpendra/ChatHawk-astro-template/src/content/how-it-works/index.md

 ---
 title: How It Works
-page_title: ChatHawk enhances the customer experience at every stage with intelligent features.
+page_title: ChatHawk enhances the customer experience at every stage using artificial intelligence.

 # perfomance